micro-manager/micro-manager.github.io/_pages/Building_Micro-Manager_Device_Adapters.md

 To debug DLL loading issues (such as when your device adapter is labeled "(unavailable)" in the Hardware Configuration Wizard), examine the CoreLog section from when you opened the Hardware Configuration Wizard.
 It should log the error causing the failure.
+On Windows, you may want to test if any dependencies are missing by using one of the [Dependency Walker alternatives](Free_third-party_tools_for_testing_communications_with_hardware.md).

 ### Scripting environment